 Enter a custom name for the synchronization node.

-For a self-managed DNS server: You must specify the primary DNS server address.
-A standby DNS server address is optional.
+If you use a self-managed DNS server, you must specify the primary DNS server address.
+A secondary DNS server address is optional.

-The system prioritizes the primary DNS server for resolution.
-If the primary server fails to resolve a domain name, the standby server is used.
+The system prioritizes the primary DNS server for domain resolution.
+If the primary server fails to resolve a domain, the system falls back to the secondary server.

 If the DNS server uses a public IP address, ensure that the business VPC has a NAT gateway to allow the synchronization node to access the DNS server.